Best Fonts for Ebooks in 2025: A Guide for Authors in the Digital Era

 4. 101 Free Fonts: This website offers free and unique fonts.
 They also have some great bundles if you’re looking to purchase multiple fonts at once.
 For example, you can purchase 10,000 fonts that are licensed for personal and commercial use for only $20!

-5. FontBundles: With hundreds of free fonts, you can find on FontBundles a great one for your ebook!
+5. FontBundles: With hundreds of free fonts, you can find a great one for your ebook on FontBundles!
 These fonts can be used with Microsoft Word, as well as other software, and they come with a commercial license.

 How to Add Fonts to Your Ebooks